Curt Swan

 Curt Swan (February 17, 1920 – June 17, 1996)

-On February 10, 1941, Swan enlisted in the 135th Regiment, 34th Infantry Division of the Army National Guard.
-He was shipped to Belfast, Ireland, in January 1942, seven weeks after the United States entered World War II.
-While stationed in Fintona, Swan met Hubert creator Dick Wingert, who was working as an illustrator for the Armed Services newspaper The Stars and Stripes.
+On February 10, 1941, Curt Swan enlisted in the 135th Regiment, 34th Infantry Division of the Army National Guard.
+Swan was shipped to Belfast, Ireland, in February 1942, two months after the United States entered World War II.
+While stationed in Fintona, Swan became friends with Hubert creator Dick Wingert.
+Wingert worked as an illustrator for the Armed Services newspaper The Stars and Stripes.
 That November, Swan and Wingert met first lady Eleanor Roosevelt.

 In December 1942, Swan was assigned to The Stars and Stripes London office as a staff artist, regularly contributing Allied maps and various cartoons.
 In 1943, Sgt.
 Swan created a holiday design for a series of official V-Mail Christmas cards from Great Britain.
 Swan roomed with Wingert in London before being reassigned to the Paris office.

-Curt Swab married Helene Rose Brickley in Paris.
+Curt Swan married Helene Rose Brickley in Paris in April 1944.
+Helene worked with the Red Cross providing support to airborne forces in Belgium and France.
 The two had previously met in New Jersey and later reacquainted in London.
-Helene worked with the Red Cross providing support to airborne forces in Belgium and France.
-After the war, the couple settled in Camden, New Jersey.
+After the war, the couple settled in Rockaway Beach on Long Island.

 Stars and Stripes editor Eddie "France" Herron recommended that Swan send a portfolio to Detective Comics.
-His first comic book assignment was to imitate Jack Kirby for the cover of Star Spangled Comics #43 (April 1945).
-His early covers were inked by Steve Brodie, but signed as Simon and Kirby.
+His first comic book assignment was to imitate Joe Simon and Jack Kirby for the cover of Star Spangled Comics #43 (April 1945).
+The cover was inked by Steve Brodie, but signed as Simon and Kirby.
 Swan believed that the comic book industry would not survive the decade.

 Curt Swan & Steve Brodie, Star Spangled Comics 43 (April 1945)

-Under the G.I.
-Bill, Swan attended night classes for illustration at the Pratt Institute.
+Swan attended night classes for illustration at the Pratt Institute under the G.I.
+Bill.
 "It turned out to be just a review of everything I already knew," said Swan, and he left after a few months.
-Steve Brodie helped Curt develop a workflow that allowed him to pencil faster.
+Steve Brodie helped Swan develop a workflow that allowed him to pencil faster.
 Swan began working 14–16 hours a day, seven days a week.

 Curt Swan's first Superman assignment was inked by Steve Brodie in Superman #51 (March–April 1948).
 "The Man Who Bossed Superman!" is signed as Jerry Siegel and Joe Shuster, the last issue before their byline was removed.
 Swan later redrew the entire story for the one-shot Three-Dimension Adventures Superman (November 1953).
 The updated 3D artwork was inked by Stan Kaye.